elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Elementor widgets define their own markup in the `render()` method.
 However, Elementor wraps each widget in two `<div>` elements; the outer `<div class="elementor-widget">` element, and the inner `<div class="elementor-widget-container">` element.
-These additional wrappers allow Elementor to add additional styles like background, margins, borders, motion effects, etc.
+In the past, these additional wrappers allow Elementor to add additional styles and features.

-Two wrappers for each widget increases the overall DOM size, reducing page performance.
+However, two wrappers for each widget increases the overall DOM size, reducing page performance.
 To overcome this, developers can use the `has_widget_inner_wrapper()` method to control the number of wrapper elements the widget has.

 By switching to a single wrapper, a widget can reduce the DOM size and optimize its footprint on the page.
-However, existing widgets that rely on the inner `.elementor-widget-container` wrapping element to style widgets, can maintain backwards compatibility.
+But, existing widgets that rely on the inner `.elementor-widget-container` wrapping element to style widgets, can maintain backwards compatibility.

 ## Widget Markup

-The current, unoptimized widget markup, includes two wrapping elements:
+The old, unoptimized widget markup, includes two wrapping elements:

 ```html
 <div class="elementor-widget elementor-widget-{widget-name}">